 It may be possible for the global system to undergo a change in state, a fundamental shift from one of increasingly intractable interrelated crises to one characterized by mutually reinforcing synergetic solutions.

-The global situation has become like a Gordian knot wherein it appears that all attempts to solve any one crisis in isolation only makes others worse.
+The global situation looks like a Gordian knot wherein it appears that all attempts to solve any one crisis in isolation only makes others worse.
 We face myriad crises, all aspects of an unprecedented breakdown in many global systems that is already coming to a head and will become acute within a decade or less.
-Spiraling debt, the impending end of abundant oil, global warming, overpopulation, mass extinction and a general acceleration of change verging on chaotic instability can all be seen as part of a pattern of converging indicators at a unique moment in history.
+Global warming, mass extinction, overpopulation, spiraling debt, and a general acceleration of change verging on chaotic instability can all be seen as part of a pattern of converging indicators at a unique moment in history.
 Many of these trends (enumerated in more detail below) are still accelerating and are apparently characterized by logarithmic curves.

 Mathematically, a "log curve" becomes ever steeper as it goes off toward infinity.
 When the log curve describes a finite trend such as population growth, or the rate of consumption of renewable resources, a serious problem is implied.
 For example, in many species such as bacteria in a Petri dish, or rabbits on an island, given a sufficient food supply the population will first spike with a growth rate following a log curve, and then crash.
 This overall pattern is known as the "J-curve."